-- 1. Install a new desiccant bag each time you open the housing.
+- Install new desiccant each time you open the housing.
 If a new bag is not available, see Application Note 71: Desiccant Use and Regeneration (drying). - 2.
 If possible, dry gas backfill each time you open the housing.
 If you cannot, wait at least 24 hours before redeploying, to allow the desiccant to remove any moisture from the housing.